StephenFaithfull/MoviePosterAnalysis/README.md

 # MoviePosterAnalysis
 scraping movie posters from IMDB and analysing them.
-Including using YOLOv5 for object detection
+Including using image captioning with keras and YOLOv5 for object detection